Edited by Eric Malicky, MD

 Clinical Presentation: Bunions

 Patients with bunions will often describe pain over the prominent bump on the inside of their forefoot (the medial eminence).
 They may also experience pain under the ball of the foot near the base of the second toe.
-Symptoms can vary in severity, from none at all to severe discomfort aggravated by standing and walking.
-There is no direct correlation between the size of the bunion and the patient’s symptoms.
-Some patients with severe bunion deformities may have minimal symptoms, while patients with mild bunion deformities may have significant symptoms.
-Symptoms are often exacerbated by restrictive shoe wear, particularly shoes with a narrow toe box or an uncomfortable, stiff, toe box.
+Symptoms vary in severity and can occur with standing, walking, or even at rest.
+There is no direct connection between the size of the bunion and the patient’s symptoms.
+Bunion pain is often worse with restrictive shoe wear (either a narrow or stiff toe box).

 Physical Examination: Bunions